Cytnx-dev/Cytnx/docs/source/index.rst

 Cytnx user guide and examples
 =================================
-    Cytnx is a library design for Quantum physics simulation using GPUs and CPUs.
+    Cytnx is a library designed for Quantum physics simulations using GPUs and CPUs.

 .. toctree::
    :maxdepth: 1